How to Make Cheese Fondue

-You have to admire a culture that will drop a flaming pot of cheese on the centre of the dining room table, give everyone a spear-like fork, and call it a dinner party.
+You have to admire a culture that will drop a flaming pot of cheese in the centre of the dining room table, give everyone a spear-like fork, and call it a dinner party.

-While fondue is now, officially, Switzerland's national dish (The Swiss Cheese Union declared it so in the 1930's), the gooey, melted cheese wasn't always so esteemed.
+While fondue is now, officially, Switzerland's national dish, the gooey, melted cheese wasn't always so esteemed.

 Like the folklore that swirls around many historical dishes, fondue's past has as many holes as the cheese that makes it.
 There are mentinons of fondue in Homer's Iliad, and a recipe for a mixture of cheese and wine is included in the 17th century Swiss cookbook Kochbuch der Anna Margaretha Gessner.
 And, of course, there are tales of mountain-dwelling peasants making use of old bread and cheese during the harsh winter months.

 Regardless of how fondue came to be, I'm delighted it's here now.
 I serve it a few times a year, and get a particular craving when when snowstorms blow into town, as it seems most apropos to light some candles and gather 'round the fondue pot for warmth, sustenance, and a bit of joy.

 There are many interpretations on how to best make a fondue, but this is my recipe.

 Popular recipes call for cherry-flavoured Kirsch liqueur and a garlic clove rubbed on the inside of a fondue pot.
 That is very, very good, but I prefer the robust warmth of cognac and leaving garlic in the cheese.